Virginia Jackson Kiah: Personal life

-In 1992, Savannah College of Art and Design acquired the deteriorating former Central of Georgia Railroad headquarters building and began renovations.
+In 1992, Savannah College of Art and Design (SCAD) acquired the deteriorating former Central of Georgia Railroad headquarters building and began renovations.
 A year later, the building was dedicated to Kiah, a member of SCAD's board of trustees between 1987 and 1997.

 Kiah received an honorary doctorate from SCAD in 1986.

 In failing health, she moved into a nursing home in 1990.

 In 1993, she donated much of her art to the university, which held an exhibition of her work in 2009.

 Death

 Kiah died in a Savannah nursing home in 2001, aged 90, having survived her husband by seven years.
 She was interred beside him at Hillcrest Abbey on Wheaton Street in Savannah on December 30.

 In 2022, Historic Savannah Foundation (HSF) purchased her former home for $60,000, saving it from demolition due to its ruinous state, having lay vacant for 32 years.
 They will sell it to a party interested only in restoring the house, a project estimated to cost around $500,000.
 In November the following year, plans to restore the house received approval from the Metropolitan Planning Commission's Historic Preservation Commission, a step toward converting the house back to a museum.

 In 2024, HSF secured approval for the Kiah Museum to be placed on the Georgia Register of Historic Places.